expfactory/expfactory/docs/pages/3-contribute.md

  - `reference`: is a list of articles, link to documentation, or other resource to provide more information on the experiment.
 ```

 You can add whatever metadata you want to the config.json, and you can also add labels to the container to be programatically accessible (more later on this).
 You should not keep a version in this metadata file, but instead use Github tags and commits.
 This information will be added automatically upon build of your experiment container.
+We also **strongly** encourate you to add a LICENSE file to your work.

 ## Add the Experiment